Quality and Compliance – Mandy Pickard Branch Manager

 The aim of both the awarding body and the training provider (SVT Ltd.) is to ensure our candidates enjoy their learning experience and that they get the right level of support and guidance along the way.

 To ensure this happens I undertake routine sampling of candidate’s portfolios as they work towards their qualification.
 This is to ensure all assessors are working the same way and not treating candidates differently, by either accepting poor work or by demanding too much from a candidate.
-The sampling takes the form of examining written work, evidence supplied, listening to professional discussions between assessors and candidates and by talking to people who may have acted as a witness to a candidates work.
+The sampling takes the form of examining written work, evidence supplied, listening to professional discussions between assessors and candidates and talking to people who may have acted as a witness to a candidates work.

 Assessors are given feedback on their assessment decisions and take part in regular standardisation meetings where good practice is shared and common ground reached regarding assessment decisions.